jaycapist/jaycapist.github.io/projects/financialforecastingengine.md

 ## Role & Ownership

 On paper, roles were split between frontend and backend.
 In practice, I stepped into a backend lead role for financial logic and system structure.

-**I**:
+I:

 - Designed backend architecture and calculation flows
 - Refactored legacy logic into maintainable utilities
 - Wrote the majority of stress-test and forecasting code